Fingerstyle Exercises - Backward Rolls

 - Repeat slowly and work up speed.

 The below exercises will help you develop fingerstyle technique.
 These exercises emphasize the backwards roll which is often used to play four consecutive strings.
 The roll can take place on four adjacent strings or be spread out across all six.
-For this technique, be sure to use ring, middle, index, finger fingers, in that order, very strictly.
+For this technique, be sure to use ring, middle, index fingers, in that order, very strictly.

 Fingerstyle Backwards Roll Exercise 1